adamchainz/pelican_novapost/content/django-configuration-files-rebased.rst

 Our deployment layout
 *********************

-I am to talk about files we deploy, so here is a commented overview of our application deployment layout.
+I will talk about files we deploy, so here is a commented overview of our application deployment layout.
 This layout is not mandatory for the purpose of this article, but it will illustrate parts of it.